IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Ignorance is the mother of Devotion.”

 >“Survey most nations and most ages.
-Examine the religious principles, which have, in fact, prevailed in the world.
-You will scarcely be persuaded, that they are any thing but sick men's dreams: Or perhaps will regard them more as the playsome whimsies of monkies in human shape, than the serious, positive, dogmatical asseverations of a being, who dignifies himself with the name of rational.”
+Examine the **religious principles**, which have, in fact, prevailed in the world.
+You will scarcely be persuaded, that they are any thing but **sick men's dreams**: Or perhaps will regard them more as the playsome whimsies of monkies in human shape, than the serious, positive, dogmatical asseverations of a being, who dignifies himself with the name of rational.”

->“No testimony is sufficient to establish a miracle, unless the testimony be of such a kind, that its falsehood would be more miraculous, than the fact which it endeavours to establish.”
+>“No testimony is sufficient to establish a miracle, unless the testimony be of such a kind, that **its falsehood would be more miraculous**, than the fact which it endeavours to establish.”

 ― <a href="https://en.wikipedia.org/wiki/David_Hume" target="_blank">David Hume</a>